 Better knowledge about the dangers of contaminated water along with increased access to safe water and proper sanitation can prevent the spread of these bacteria.
 For those already afflicted, oral rehydration therapy helps reduce dehydration and prevent further sickness or death.

-Tuberculosis is rare in developed countries, but developing countries like Bangladesh still report large numbers of TB.
+Tuberculosis (TB) is rare in developed countries, but developing countries like Bangladesh still report large numbers of TB.
 In 2010, TB accounted for three percent of the country’s total deaths that year.
 The CDC and other organizations work on improving prevention, infection control, and treatment, though multi-drug-resistant strains have made the treatment of TB much more challenging.

 3. Respiratory Infections